 Skill & Fitness Level

-- Beginner-intermediate athletic skill level
+- Intermediate to advanced athletic skill level

 - Must be able to hike 2-3 miles over natural terrain with steep grades

 - Must be able to scramble, stem, and climb up, down, or over canyon obstacles with a rope assist

 - Children must be mature enough to use reason and logic to mitigate their instinctual fear of backing over a cliff edge and also weigh enough (around 50lbs.) to counter the mass of the rope they’ll need to push through their rappel device.

 What to Bring